cywf/Infraguard/README.md

 A.I. driven, Red Team Inspired, Stratigic Defensive security measure, that if it detects a breach, it will hunt the web for your stolen data, and either retrieve it, or destroy it.

+# Mission

+To build an Offensive, Proactive, and Defensive Automated Provisioning Platform, for deploying Cyber Incident Response Security Operations Infrastructure.
+For purpose of insuring the Confidentiality, Integrity, and Assurance (CIA) of the citizens and allies of the United States of America, and their Critical Infrastructure.

 ### Features: